-Regardless of the flooring on which you are putting the tiles, make sure the ground is smooth and leveled out.
-This can be done over hardwood flooring or concrete subfloors.
+Regardless of the flooring on which you are putting the tiles, make sure the subfloor is smooth and leveled out.
+This can be done over plywood, hardwood flooring, or concrete subfloors.

 Measure the square footage of your bathroom using a tape measure.
 Floor Critics suggests using rubber spacers a centimeter out from the walls, as cork expands in humidity, and you want to leave enough space.

 After ordering your flooring material (make sure you order 5 to 10 percent extra tiles), measure them out on your floor by laying one after the other to complete a row.
 You will need a saw or tile cutter to cut tile so that they all fit — and make sure to wear a mask while cutting tile or installing adhesives.

 Once you know how many tiles you need and have cut any necessary tiles, apply the adhesive or peel off the back.
 For glue-down tiles, use a notched trowel to apply an adhesive, such as DriTac 5500, and be sure to give the adhesive enough time to cure.

 For peel-and-stick tiles, turn over the tile and stick it where you want it to go.
 Then tap it in with a rubber mallet to secure it.

 Glue-down cork floor tiles tend to be more reliable than self-adhesive tiles.
 Self-adhesive tiles can lose their stickiness after some time.
 For best results, use cork floor tiling in low-moisture areas of your home.